 What is Alrex ophthalmic?

-The gel form of loteprednol ophthalmic is used to treat pain and swelling after eye surgery.
+Alrex is also used to treat pain and swelling after eye surgery.

 Alrex may also be used for purposes not listed in this medication guide.

-You should not use Alrex if you have an eye infection (including herpes simplex).
+You should not use this medicine if you have an eye infection (including herpes simplex).

 Before taking this medicine